 Also, this particular adult playground is definitely not suitable for young children.
 Some might argue that this market is not so much in your face, but the fact is many of the go-go bars are quite frankly unavoidably whichever way you view it.

-in the city.
+Though this market attracts thousands of visitors nightly, there are choicer markets in the city.
 One thing you can be absolutely sure of and that is, prices for goods here are way over the top.

 It matters not how much you test your bargaining skills, because you'll still end up paying two, three or even four times the price you'd find at other markets in Bangkok.
 And for that matter anywhere else.
 The prices in this market are specifically geared up to rip tourists off.
 I'd tread with caution if I was you.

 Fake designer clothing, watches, handbags and just about anything in between are common place here as are the assortment of pirated CD's and DVD's which could get you into a little trouble back home.
 I personally would avoid buying any of the items at Patpong.
 It's best to simply stroll around and take in the ambiance, the sights, the sounds and the smells.